jenharris/agile-baseline/README.md

 ##CivicActions Agile Baseline

-The Agile Baseline is and will always be a work in progress.
-Your comments, suggestions, and edits are welcome.
+The Agile Baseline documents the principles, policies, processes, methods, and tools that underpin the way we do our work.
+This is a living document and is updated regularly.
+If you want to add or edit content in the Baseline, please submit a pull request or ask in [#agile](https://civicactions.slack.com/messages/agile/).

 ###Table of Contents